 My Dog Is Really Itchy – Will A Vegan Diet Help?

-Dogs being fed a healthy balanced plant-based diet with none of the top allergens in the food (beef, dairy, wheat, lamb, egg, chicken, soya, pork, corn, rabbit and fish) will definitely stop scratching if the primary agent is a food allergy to the one of the protein molecules mentioned.
-Food allergies tend to develop in young dogs who have been fed the same food over a period of time and it tends to show as an otitis (recurrent itchy ears and ear infections).
+Dogs being fed a healthy balanced plant-based diet with none of the top allergens found in the food (beef, dairy, wheat, lamb, egg, chicken, soya, pork, corn, rabbit and fish) will stop scratching as these proteins can be fully eliminated from the diet if they are the cause of the allergy.
+Food allergies tend to develop in young dogs who have been fed the same food over a period of time and it tends to show as very itchy ears and ear infections.

 Sadly most vets will tell you the only way they have been taught – to feed a novel protein to your dog instead of a plant-based diet.
 These ‘novel proteins’ ie proteins that your itchy pet may never have come into contact with before, offer non-sustainable and unkind options.
-These pet foods may contain duck or deer or rabbit or as in the case of Royal Canin Anallergenic, broken down chicken feathers, or ‘hydrolysed protein by-product aggregates’ as they state on their packaging!
-As animal lovers, we don’t even want to imagine how these beautiful animals used in novel diets are transported and slaughtered just to feed our itchy pets.
+These pet foods may contain duck or deer or rabbit, and as animal lovers, we don’t even want to imagine how these beautiful animals used in novel diets are transported and slaughtered just to feed our itchy pets.

 Another source of protein in most commercial skin-based dog foods is fish – either as the main protein source or as oils.
 We know that in our current climate emergency that we are facing, that there is no such thing as ‘sustainable fishing’.
 We have to protect our oceans and our marine life who rely on the small fish that are usually used in most pet foods, so yet again a plant-based diet for our itchy pets is the most sustainable option.